-Learn how to grow Taro (Colocasia esculenta) in your garden.
-Growing taro is easy, you can also grow it in containers too.
+Learn how to grow Taro in your garden.
+Growing taro is easy, and you can plant this root vegetable in containers as well.

-Its corms and leaves are treated as a vegetable and are used to prepare delicious tropical cuisines, it is also grown as an ornamental plant.
+Its corms and leaves are treated as a vegetable and are used to prepare delicious Asian cuisines.
+It’s also grown as an ornamental plant.

-USDA Zones — 9 – 11, *can be grown in cool temperate zones as an annual
+USDA Zones–9 – 11, *can be grown in cooler zones as an annual

 How to Grow Taro

 Propagation of taro is usually done by planting corms, suckers or by division.